By Jessica Ye (Jessica Yap)

 Mexican artist Gildo Medina creates a new dialogue for the world of surgically-perfect by making the familiar unfamiliar and unfamiliar familiar

-This allows him to explore the emotional paradoxes of the human condition and mortality, and thereafter, documenting their struggles, especially in his pencil drawing and watercolour series ‘Beauty Knows No Pain’.
+This synthesis enables him to probe the emotional paradoxes of the human condition and mortality, documenting their struggles most vividly in his pencil and watercolour series, Beauty Knows No Pain.

 JY: Why did you choose to title your series of works as ‘Beauty Knows No Pain’?